openshift/microshift/hack/all-in-one/README.md

+---
+modified: "2021-10-27T12:26:51.322+02:00"
+---

-# Containerized MicroShift With GPU Support and Kubectl
+# Containerized MicroShift With GPU Support and `kubectl`

 ## Run MicroShift All-In-One as a Systemd Service

-Copy microshift-aio unit file to /etc/systemd and the aio run script to /usr/bin
+Copy `microshift-aio.service` unit file to `/etc/systemd` and the AIO run script to `/usr/bin`

 ```bash
 # from microshift repository root directory